Wastewater

 Those sanitary sewer users who discharge wastewater with concentrations of B.O.D. in excess of 290 mg/L, suspended solids in excess of 340 mg/L, phosphorus greater than 7 mg/L, and nitrogen in excess of 35 mg/L. Users whose wastewater exceeds any one of these parameters shall be in Category B.

-2023 Rates:
+Current Rates:

 Surchages:

-B.O.D. greater than 290 mg/L $0.68/lb
+B.O.D. greater than 290 mg/L $ 0.68/lb

-Suspended solids greater than 340 mg/L $0.46/lb
+Suspended solids greater than 340 mg/L $ 0.46/lb

-Nitrogen greater than 35 mg/L $1.60/lb
+Nitrogen greater than 35 mg/L $ 1.60/lb

 Phosphorus greater than 7 mg/L $11.33/lb